alphagov/govuk-developer-docs/source/manual/alerts/email-alerts.html.md

   device alerts.
 Its credentials can be found in the [2nd line password store][] under `google-accounts/govuk_email_check@digital.cabinet-office.gov.uk`.

-* Check whether the email was sent to the [courtesy copies google group][].
+* [Check the courtesy copy inbox][].
 Its presence here doesn't mean that the email was sent to users, just that Email Alert API processed the content change.

 If the email has been received by the mailbox but the subject of the email doesn't match the title of the content item, this means that the title of the